collocations.org

 The game ended in chaos.

-be plunged/thrown into, descend/slide into
+be plunged into, be thrown into

 The country is sliding into economic chaos.

-face | avert, avoid
+avert, avoid

-CHAOS + VERB
+chaos + VERB

-break out, ensue
+break out, ensue, erupt

-Chaos broke out when the fire started. | I lost my bag in the ensuing chaos.
+Chaos broke out when the fire started.

 reign, rule